1 dead, 11 hurt as snow squall leads to massive pileup on Ontario highway

 Emergency crews arrived to find multiple vehicles, including semis, involved in the crash.

-A 49-year-old person was killed in the crash, and multiple others were taken to local hospitals, according to Acting Sgt.
+A 49-year-old man was killed in the crash, and 11 others were taken to local hospitals with varying injuries, according to Acting Sgt.
 Jake Daynes with the Ontario Provincial Police.

 "There’s an abundance of snow; visibility and driving conditions are poor, please remain off these roadways if you can," Daynes said.